 Crucial to this team are hyperhidrosis sufferers themselves, their friends and family, employers and workplaces, patient advocates (like us) and… the full range of healthcare providers.
 These include, but are not limited to: school nurses, other registered nurses, nurse practitioners, physician assistants, dermatologists, and more.

-Our messages are to the audiences of the American Academy of Dermatology’s Dermatology World, the American Academy of Pediatrics AAP News, the Journal of the Dermatology Nurses' Association, the National Association of School Nurses, and a wide range of specialties via the RNsights platform.
+Our messages were to the audiences of the American Academy of Dermatology’s Dermatology World, the American Academy of Pediatrics AAP News, the Journal of the Dermatology Nurses' Association, the National Association of School Nurses, and a wide range of specialties via the RNsights platform.
 Here are some reasons why:

 - Pediatricians because hyperhidrosis often first manifests with extreme sweating symptoms during childhood or adolescence.